shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-gumgum-inventory.md

 # Microsoft Invest - Buy GumGum inventory

-You can enhance user engagement via [GumGum "in-image" or "in-screen" units](https://www.gumgum.com/image-recognition/in-image-advertising), which are available programmatically through Xandr.
+You can enhance user engagement via [GumGum "in-image" or "in-screen" units](https://www.gumgum.com/image-recognition/in-image-advertising), which are available programmatically through Microsoft Advertising.
 GumGum ad campaigns involve a few adjustments to the process of uploading standard display campaigns.
 This page will guide you through this process and explain how to display your creative via GumGum's inventory.

 ## Upload a third-party creative